Teton County could have mask mandate, if Eastern Idaho officials approve order

 The board applied those special metrics to two counties: Custer and Lemhi.
 Clark will be monitored on a case-by-case basis.

-Commissioners for Fremont and Teton, which share a border, opted to stay in the 10 cases per 10,000 people metric.
-Fremont's rate of active cases, as of Tuesday night, was 9.1 per 10,000 people.
+Representatives for Fremont and Teton, which share a border, opted to stay in the 10 cases per 10,000 people metric.
+Fremont’s rate of active cases, as of Tuesday night, was 3 per 10,000 people.

 Eastern Idaho’s three most populous counties — Bonneville, Jefferson and Madison — remain under the 10 active cases per 10,000 people metric.